 Every year, the Province calculates the amount each municipality must contribute towards the public education system based on a city's total assessment value.
 Municipalities then collect the education property tax and send it to the Province for the Alberta School Foundation Fund (ASFF).
 It is then distributed to the public and separate school boards on an equal per student basis.

-The median single-family homeowner with had a change in assessed value from \$385,000 to \$420,000 will see a decrease of \$2.72/month in education taxes.
+The median single-family homeowner who had a change in assessed value from \$385,000 to \$420,000 will see an increase of \$1.24/month in education taxes.

 Rocky View Foundation: